Tim Sills: Coaching career

 In October 2019 Sills was appointed manager of Hamworthy United.
 During the 2021–22 season, Sills led Hamworthy to the Wessex Premier League title, finishing with a total of 99 points having only suffered one defeat as well as guiding his side to the Semi-Finals stage of the FA Vase.

 On 10 October 2022, Sills departed Hamworthy United to become manager of Wimborne Town.

 Personal life

-Before becoming a full-time footballer, Sills graduated at Portsmouth University, earning a degree in Sports science, whilst he was also playing part-time football with Basingstoke Town.
+Before becoming a full-time footballer, Sills graduated from the University of Portsmouth, earning a degree in sports science, whilst he was also playing part-time football with Basingstoke Town.
 And, even after graduating, Sills continued to lead his 'double life', playing football for Kingstonian while he was working as a Sports Council development officer.
 At the age of 24, Sills became a full-time professional footballer, giving up his job as a marketing executive.
 In February 2009, Sills appeared as a contestant on the game show Wogan's Perfect Recall, finishing as runner-up.